 - Advanced framing techniques (staggered studs) that minimize thermal bridging in the walls and allow for an uninterrupted layer of insulation;

 - Rainwater catchment system with purification that provides 100% of the home’s water needs (wow!);

 Visit Low Impact Living’s directory of green builders to find help with a similar project near you.
-Or, read more about selecting sustainable wood, using geothermal heat pumps, and selecting eco-friendly roofing materials.
+Or, read more about selecting sustainable wood, using geothermal heat pumps and geothermal energy for business, and selecting eco-friendly roofing materials.